julibuilds/turbosync/README.md

 # TurboSync

-🚀 A CLI tool for integrating external repositories into TurboRepo workspaces using git subtrees and symbolic links, making library source code visible to AI tools while maintaining clean separation and update capabilities.
+🚀 A CLI tool for integrating external repositories into Turborepo workspaces using git subtrees and symbolic links, making library source code visible to AI tools while maintaining clean separation and update capabilities.

 ## Features